Copyright © 2016

 The two began to walk but not directly towards the 33rd's lines.
 Instead they walked out into the surrounding country.
 It was some time before Thomas realised there was a thick set man walking about ten paces in front of them.
 He appeared to be smoking a pipe and looking around the countryside.

 It was the man's clothes that really caught Thomas eye.
-The man was wearing what looked like thick and strong peasant trousers but his jacket was the same kind that Lieutenant Sharpe wore.
+The man was wearing what looked like thick and strong peasant trousers but his jacket was the same kind that Lieutenant Grey wore.
 On his back was a very strange looking musket.
 It appeared to have five barrels and a wicked looking long knife was worn at his side.
 The man seemed to be taking no notice of the two following him.

-Lieutenant Sharpe led Thomas to a short stone wall and indicated he should sit and rest a little.
+Lieutenant Grey led Thomas to a short stone wall and indicated he should sit and rest a little.
 Thomas was glad of the rest.
 The rum, even thought it had been watered down was still stronger than he thought it would be and he felt a little light headed.

 As the other man sat down beside him, Thomas looked over at him.